Skip to main content

 • $50 to $150 per month is hosting plus basic uptime monitoring.
 Not a care plan.
 If a "care plan" at this price doesn't list patches, audits, content changes, and reporting, it isn't one.

-• $300 to $500 per month is the standard mid-tier.
-Everything above plus an SLA on breakages, more content-change allowance, monthly audits.
+• $500 to $1,000 per month is the standard mid-tier.
+Everything above plus a guaranteed response time on breakages, more content-change allowance, monthly audits.

-• $500 to $1,000 per month is the high-touch tier.
-Same scope, faster SLA (4-hour response), more proactive work, larger content allowance, dedicated point-of-contact.
+• $1,000 to $2,000 per month is the high-touch tier.
+Same scope, faster guaranteed response time (4 hours), more proactive work, larger content allowance, dedicated point-of-contact.

 • $1,500+ per month crosses into agency-tier.
 Usually wrapped in a broader retainer that includes SEO content, paid-ad management, or strategy work.
 Not a pure care plan at that point.